-We use a catalog of EMPG candidates made by Paper I. The EMPG catalog is developed with the HSC-SSP S17A and S18A data \citep{Aihara2019} that are wide and deep enough to search for rare and faint EMPGs.
-The EMPGs are selected from $\sim46$ million sources whose photometric measurements are brighter than 5$\sigma$ limiting magnitudes in all of the 4 broadbands, $g<26.5$, $r<26.0$, $i<25.8$, and $z<25.2$ mag \tcr{\citep{Ono2018}}.
+\tcr{Before we explain our sample, we need to clarify the photometric sample of Paper I. The Paper-I photometric sample consists of EMPG candidates identified with the data of HSC and SDSS, which are called HSC EMPG candidates and SDSS EMPG candidates, respectively.
+In this paper, we do not use SDSS EMPG candidates, because the SDSS EMPG candidates include \tcra{more contaminants} than the HSC EMPG candidates (Paper I). } \tcr{The catalog of the HSC EMPG candidates} is developed with the HSC-SSP S17A and S18A data \citep{Aihara2019} that are wide and deep enough to search for rare and faint EMPGs.
+The HSC EMPG candidates are selected from $\sim46$ million sources whose photometric measurements are brighter than 5$\sigma$ limiting magnitudes in all of the 4 broadbands, $g<26.5$, $r<26.0$, $i<25.8$, and $z<25.2$ mag \tcg{\citep{Ono2018}}.
 The catalog consisting of these sources is referred to as the HSC source catalog.